nngabe/llm2kg/README.md

 -----------------------------

-🤖 Chatbot > As a helpful assistant, I don't have personal preferences or favorites.
+ **Chatbot >** As a helpful assistant, I don't have personal preferences or favorites.
 However, I can provide information on various economic theories based on the provided data:

 1. **Keynesian Economics**: This theory, based on the ideas of John Maynard Keynes, emphasizes the role of government intervention in the economy.
 Keynesian economists argue that macroeconomic adjustment can take a very long time, and thus, active government policies are necessary to manage economic cycles and ensure stability [Keynesian Economists, Keynesian policy thinking].